ngriffiths21/measles-dashboard/src/index.md

 [^7]: [Measles Elimination in the United States](https://academic.oup.com/jid/article-abstract/189/Supplement_1/S1/820569)

-Today, medical care has improved further, but it continues to lead to hospitalization, death, and long-term impacts.
+Today, medical care has improved further, but the disease continues to cause hospitalization, death, and long-term impacts.
 For example, as of November 4th, 2025, there were just under 1,700 confirmed cases in the U.S. since the start of the year.
 This was enough to cause 200 hospitalizations (12% of cases) and 3 deaths.
 For comparison, one CDC study[^2] estimated that 5.7% of COVID-19 cases were hospitalized in the pre-vaccine period.[^14] The virus infects immune system cells and can lead to complications like pneumonia, diarrhea, and more rarely, encephalitis, which often results in long-term neurological problems.
 Measles infection can also cause long-term suppression of the immune system, by destroying cells that can remember earlier infections and vaccinations and provide immunity against reinfection.[^3]

 [^14]: The rate in that study varies wildly by age, however.
 And it would have decreased once people got vaccinated, because many vaccinated people got infected but had more mild cases than unvaccinated people.